Contact: [email protected]

-My work is informed by my ineffable experiences with what humans refer to as “the natural world”—a named distinction for wildlife and landscapes.
-Through multiple mediums (watercolor, gouache, colored pencil, letterpress printed linoleum relief blocks, and artist books that include my own creative nonfiction and poetry), I invite the viewer to see themselves as participants in ecosystems and zeitgeists often seen as separate from human.
+My work is informed by ineffable experiences with what humans refer to as “the natural world”—a named distinction for wildlife and landscapes.
+My process of art-making serves as an existential exploration, and conveys the intelligence and agency of living and non-living entities encountered in my surroudings.
+Through multiple mediums (watercolor, gouache, colored pencil, letterpress printed linoleum relief blocks, and artist books that include my creative nonfiction and poetry), I invite the viewer to see themselves as participants in places and ecosystems often seen as separate from human.
 I use these mediums to create a visual language where there is no sufficient verbal language.

 Claire Taylor is an artist, illustrator and art educator.
 She holds a Master of Science in Environmental Humanities and a Bachelor of Fine Art with a printmaking emphasis from the University of Utah.
 She is currently a University Fellow at the University of Arizona, where she is enrolled in an MFA program in illustration and design.